SethRobertson/GitBestPractices/0main.md

     copy.
 See the -C and -M options to `git log` (and similar commands).

+* (Almost) Always name your stashes

+    If you don't provide a name when stashing, git generates one automatically based on the previous commit.
+While this tells you the branch where a stash was made, it gives you no idea what is in it.
+Unless you plan to pop a stash in the next few minutes, you should always give it a name with `git stash save XXX` rather than the shorter default `git stash` (which should be reserved for very temporary uses).
+This way you'll have some idea what a stash is about when you are looking at it months later.

 * Experiment!

     When you have an idea or are not sure what something does, try it out!